 Hand-held Rinsing

-If you’re looking for an alternative to toilet paper but aren’t ready to install a bidet or a bidet toilet seat, there are a number of options to choose from.
+If you’re looking for an alternative to toilet paper but aren’t ready to install a bidet or a bidet toilet seat, there are several options.

 - This portable bidet is charged with a USB port.

-- In the Philippines, people use what is called a tabo as a sort of portable bidet.
-It’s essentially a deep ladle that is used to pour water over your dirty bits to clean them.
+- In the Philippines, people use what is called a tabo as a portable bidet.
+It’s essentially a deep ladle that pours water over dirty bits to clean them.

 - This travel bidet only requires a squeeze to work.

-- A peri bottle has a curved nozzle and is typically used by women after birth or during their menstrual cycle, but could work as a handheld bidet, too.
+- A peri bottle, a water bottle with a curved nozzle, is typically used by women after birth or during their menstrual cycle but could work as a handheld bidet, too.

 - A spray bottle or upcycled sports bottle can do the trick.

 Reverting to using paper other than soft-on-the-tush TP might seem archaic, and it’s probably not something you want to use in a normal scenario.
-But if there’s a situation that requires us to prepare for long-term outages, I’d rather spend my money on food than bum paper.
-(This made me laugh.)
+But if a situation requires us to prepare for long-term outages, I’d rather spend my money on food than bum paper.
+(This made me laugh!)

-Any kind of paper can be used as an alternative to toilet paper.
-Old magazines, phone books, newspaper, ad inserts — it all works.
+Any paper can be used as an alternative to regular toilet paper.
+Old magazines, phone books, newspapers, ad inserts—it all works.
 To make it easier on your bum, repeatedly crumple and uncrumple a piece of paper until it becomes more soft and pliable.
-To save the plumbing I definitely wouldn’t flush these wipes down the toilet, but they’ll do a fair job of replacing toilet paper if it becomes scarce.
+To save the plumbing system, I definitely wouldn’t flush these wipes down the toilet, but they’ll do a fair job of replacing toilet paper if it becomes scarce.

 Leaves

 Mullein, for instance, has been called “nature’s toilet paper” for a reason.
-The leaves are large and velvety and perfect for use as a toilet paper alternative.
+The leaves are large and velvety and perfect for use as a toilet paper alternative, especially for those with sensitive skin!
 Also consider leaves of comfrey, wooly lamb’s ear, yacon, or moss.

 Do you know if there are any Bidet toilet seats that do not require any electricity?
 I have a 1945 house with only one outlet(shared with the light switch, so only one plug in) on the opposite side from the toilet.
 Electricity is a huge no go.
 I did buy a perianal bottle, and a long time ago bought a cheap bidet for the seat, but it had huge circles and would not stay on the toilet… I do use ‘Family Cloth’, but would like another choice as well.
 I also have a huge amount (I have the space) for stocking up on TP.
 I plan to barter with it if things ever get bad enough.